Lancaran (ship)

 A lancaran or lanchara is a type of sailing ship used in Maritime Southeast Asia.
 Although similar in shape to Mediterranean galleys, the lancaran was the backbone of the regional fleet of the western half of Nusantara before Mediterranean influence came.
-For their war fleet, the Malays prefer to use shallow draught, oared longships similar to the galley, such as lancaran, ghurab, and ghali.
+For their war fleet, the Malays prefer to use shallow draught, oared longships similar to the galley, such as lancaran, penjajap, and kelulus.
 This is very different from the Javanese who prefer long-range, deep-draught round ships such as jong and malangbang.
 The reason for this difference is that the Malays operated their ships in riverine water, sheltered straits zone, and archipelagic environment, while the Javanese are often active in the open and high sea.
+After contact with Iberian people, both the Javanese and Malay fleets began to use the ghurab and ghali more frequently.

 Etymology

 The term lancaran is derived from the Malay word lancar, which means "swift", "fast", "not hindered", and "velocity without effort".
 Thus the word lancaran may be interpreted as "swift vessel".

 Description

 Lancaran is a swift, local ship propelled by oars and sails with two-quarter rudders, one on either side of the stern.
 In Aceh, lancarans were taller than galley but equaled them in length.
 They had one, two, or three masts, with junk sails or tanja sails (canted rectangular sail).
 Lancarans had a crew of between 150 and 200 crew.
 Lancaran can be equipped with several lela (medium cannon equivalent to falconet) and swivel guns of cetbang and rentaka variety.
 One distinguishing feature from the galley is the presence of an elevated fighting platform (called a balai), in which warriors usually stood and perform boarding actions.
 Cargo lancaran could carry 150 tons of cargo.
 The lancaran of Sunda had unique masts shaped like a crane, with steps between each so that they are easy to navigate.